Pami: Reign length

+C 275) presumably from Memphis reports a religious ceremony dated to Year 6 of king Pami's reign.

 On a reused stone block from an enclosure wall at Heliopolis, annals were found which document the deeds of various Twenty-second Dynasty pharaohs, however, only the section concerning Pami's reign had survived.
 It chronicles the king's annual donations to both the gods of the Great Temple of Heliopolis and to other local deities and temples in this city.
 While the ending of the block is damaged, the donation of the 7th regnal year can be clearly seen for Pami, with an entry for the subsequent year being possible.
+Pami, therefore, could have reigned for nearly 7 full years.